gotoSleepzzz/Cryptarithmetic-Problem-in-AI/README.md

 ## Descripe
 ' We have two solutions for this problem '
--Parallel genetics + multithread
+- Parallel genetics + multithread
--Arc consistency
+- Arc consistency